soumik-uxd/camel-recipes/sftp-copy/README.md

 ./mvnw -V -B -DskipTests clean package verify
 ```
 #### 3. Run the application
-The application requires an sftp service (an sftp service based on [atmoz/sftp](https://hub.docker.com/r/atmoz/sftp) is present in the `docker-compose.yml`), there are two spring profiles local and docker.
-The docker profile is configured to use the services run via `docker-compose`.
-If you wish to use the docker profile (the easier approach), please refer the `docker-compose.yml`.
+The application requires an SFTP service (an SFTP service based on [atmoz/sftp](https://hub.docker.com/r/atmoz/sftp) is present in the `docker-compose.yml`), there are two spring profiles `local` and `docker`.
+The `docker` profile is configured to use the services that run via `docker-compose`.
+If we wish to use the `docker` profile (the easier approach), we can refer the `docker-compose.yml`.
-For using the docker profile simply run:
+For using the docker profile we can simply run:
 ```bash
 docker-compose up -d
 ```
 #### 3a.
 Run the application locally
-For the local spring profile you need to start your own sftp service.
+For the `local` spring profile we need to start out own SFTP service.
 The SFTP service can be run by:
 ```bash
 docker run --name sftp1 -v $PWD/<src_dir>:/home/<user_name1>/<src_dir> -p 2221:22 -d atmoz/sftp <user_name1>:<password1>:::<src_dir>
 docker run --name sftp2 -v $PWD/<target_dir>:/home/<user_name2>/<target_dir> -p 2222:22 -d atmoz/sftp <user_name2>:<password2>:::<target_dir>